-We have typically awarded the largest number of stock options in each grant to our chief executive officer in recognition of his role as our principal executive officer, Chairman of the Board and primary decision maker for the Company.
-For these reasons, the Compensation Committee awarded Mr. Crowley options to purchase 230,000 shares of Common Stock in our company-wide grants in January 2015 and 230,000 shares of Common Stock in June 2015.
-The Compensation Committee also determined that each of Mr. Crowley's 2015 option grants would be granted with a strike price that was 130% of the closing price on the date of grant.
-The 2015 stock option grants for all other NEOs are described in the section entitled "Grants of Plan-Based Awards."
+We have typically awarded the largest equity grant in each grant cycle to our chief executive officer in recognition of his role as our principal executive officer, Chairman of the Board and primary decision maker for the Company.
+For these reasons, and the factors noted below for other executive officers, the Compensation Committee awarded Mr. Crowley options to purchase 282,485 shares of Common Stock, 203,252 Restricted Stock Units and 203,252 Performance Restricted Stock Units in our company-wide grant award in January 2017.
+The 2017 equity grants for all other NEOs are described in the section entitled "Grants of Plan-Based Awards."

-Factors that the Compensation Committee and our chief executive officer considered in making these stock option grants included (i) relative contribution toward achievement of current year corporate objectives, (ii) breadth of internal and external responsibilities, (iii) management responsibilities including managing direct reports, (iv) external benchmarking, and (v) tenure with Amicus.
-The specific individual factors that the Compensation Committee relied on for granting each award are substantially similar to those factors that contributed to a determination of the individual multiplier for each named executive officer discussed above under "2015 Determinations."
+Factors that the Compensation Committee and our chief executive officer considered in making these stock option grants for other Executive Officers included (i) relative contribution toward achievement of current year corporate objectives, (ii) breadth of internal and external responsibilities, (iii) management responsibilities including managing direct reports, (iv) external benchmarking and (v) tenure with Amicus.
+The specific individual factors that the Compensation Committee relied on for granting each award are substantially similar to those factors that contributed to a determination of the individual multiplier for each named executive officer discussed above under "2017 Determinations."